Tokyo 2020: Olympic champion Simone Biles withdrew from team finals to protect mental health

 Before Biles addressed the media, USA Gymnastics released a statement saying she had withdrawn "due to a medical issue" and would be "assessed daily to determine medical clearance for future competitions."

-The 30-time Olympic and World Championship medallist required four podium finishes in Tokyo to become the most decorated gymnast in history, with the first of those now achieved despite her limited contribution.
+The 30-time Olympic and World Championship medallist required four podium finishes in Tokyo to become the most decorated gymnast in history, with the first of those now achieved despite her limited participation.